Oliver Berger | Mon, 02 Jul 2018

-Receive actionable notifications from FittedCloud which can be executed to optimise cost and improve infrastructure efficiency.
+Receive actionable notifications from FittedCloud which can be executed to optimize cost and improve infrastructure efficiency.

-YotaScale uses machine learning and AI to continuously monitor your environment and make actionable downsizing recommendaitons.
+Yotascale uses machine learning and AI to continuously monitor your environment and make actionable downsizing recommendations.

 AWS Tag Editor should be your go to for tagging and editing the tags of resources on an ad-hoc basis.
-Its available in the Console but doesn't contain automatin like some of its paid and OSS competitors.
+Its available in the Console but doesn't provide automation like some of its paid and OSS competitors.

 Vendor: Answers 4 AWS [Open Source]

 Graffiti monkey is a handy piece of open source code that looks at EC2 instances and copies its tags to any attached EBS Volumes and subsequently any snapshots of those EBS volumes.

 Cloud Custodian by Capital One is another piece of Open Source Code.
 Out of the box you can use Cloud Custodian to stop any resource in 4 days if it does not meet tagging compliance policies but obviously customize it to your needs.

 Vendor: GorillaStack [Open Source]

 Use GorillaStack AutoTag to automatically tag any resource tag with the user that created it.
 This piece of open source code means your users will always be responsible for the resources they provision.